Skip to main content

 Written by Josh

-A strategy condition is a rule or a set of rules that triggers the trading orders that you define if that specified scenario plays out in the market.
+A strategy condition is a rule - or a combination of rules - that triggers the trading actions you've defined, but only if a specific market scenario occurs.

-Typically, a condition compares the values of two terms using three main operators: greater than (>), less than (<), or equal to (=).
+Typically, a condition compares the values of two terms using one of three primary operators: greater than ( > ), less than ( < ), or equal to ( = ).

 Did this answer your question?